 What is CCFRP?

 On September 21, 2007, a series of 29 marine protected areas (MPAs) went into effect along the central California coast, representing approximately 204 square miles and roughly 18% of California's state waters.
+The network of California MPAs expanded in 2010 with the implementation of 25 more in the North Central region, and in 2012 with the implementation of 50 along the South coast and 20 along the North coast.
 The Marine Life Protection Act (est. 1999) requires scientific monitoring of these MPAs in order to evaluate their effectiveness as a tool for conservation and fisheries management.
 The California Collaborative Fisheries Research Program (CCFRP) was designed to do just that!
+Utilizing standardized protocols, CCFRP employs the expertise from fishers, people in academia, and resource managers to collaboratively survey MPAs along the coast, with the intent of using these data for fisheries management.

 CCFRP has several goals: